oanguenot/simctl-cli/README.md

 ```

-_Note_: This commands requires the bundleId of the application.
+_Note_: This command requires the bundleId of the application.

 ### Setting permissions

 The application needs to access the microphone (ie: a popup to authorize the application is displayed when the application starts) to work properly.

-This command (based on **Apple Simulator Utils**) authorize the application automatically (ie: without user interaction).
+This command (based on **Apple Simulator Utils**) authorizes the application automatically (ie: without user interaction).

 ```bash